RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 ### Legacy

 - (included in PP) [Using GPP as a preprocessor](https://adityam.github.io/context-blog/post/markdown-with-gpp/) to get TeX-like macro features in Markdown.
-- (abandonned since 2013) [pandoc-gpp](https://github.com/dloureiro/pandoc-gpp) by David Loureiro is a wrapper around pandoc and gpp in order to provide some macros for extra markup not available in markdown and its extensions.
+- (abandoned since 2013) [pandoc-gpp](https://github.com/dloureiro/pandoc-gpp) by David Loureiro is a wrapper around pandoc and gpp in order to provide some macros for extra markup not available in markdown and its extensions.
 - (included in PP) [mddia](https://github.com/nichtich/ditaa-markdown/) lets you embed [ditaa](http://ditaa.sourceforge.net/) ASCII-art diagrams in Markdown code blocks

 ### Additional Readers